39 MASTER PLAN – ENHANCE OUR ABILITY TO GROW AND ATTRACT TALENT

 Networking and Capacity Building

 Venture Café @ 39 North gatherings are held from 4 PM to 7:30 PM on the third Tuesday of every month at the Danforth Plant Science Center.
-The gatherings facilitate serendipitous collisions that drive creativity, foster collaboration and stimulate investment in innovation.
+The gatherings facilitate serendipitous collisions that drive creativity, foster collaboration, and stimulate investment in innovation.
 The event is free and open to the public.
+Venture Cafe gatherings have been paused due to COVID-19 restrictictions.
+Venture Cafe is virtual due to COVID-19 pandemic.

 Olive and Lindbergh Interchange